Narcissist or Just Self-Centered? 4 Ways to Tell

 The fine line here is the degree to which narcissists seek not only attention but also don't listen to others or only listen to pounce on opportunities to turn the conversation toward themselves and their accomplishments.
 Where self-centered people essentially say, "Notice me!" narcissists say, "Notice how special and wonderful I am—and you’re not!"

-Last fork in the road.
 Self-centered people have clear moral values: I don’t cut in line, I don’t cheat on my partner.
 Again, empathy is present.
 Narcissists feel special; rules don’t apply to them.
-They rationalize why it’s OK to cut in line or cheat on a partner, and will then actually blame others for their own actions as a way of thwarting criticism.
+They rationalize why it’s OK to cut in line or cheat on a partner and will then actually blame others for their own actions as a way of thwarting criticism.

-How well do these divergent traits apply to you, those close to you (or those who are not)?
+How well do these divergent traits apply to you or those close to you (or those who are not)?

-If you feel you yourself have become overly self-centered and want to change what may be some childhood hardwiring to become more inclusive and sensitive.
-A shift requires changing habits with intention.
+If you feel you yourself have become overly self-centered, a shift requires changing habits with intention.
 Start by looking at your patterns.
 Use someone close to you as a coach or sounding board to help you catch yourself from falling into those routine behaviors, and make deliberate efforts to be more emotionally generous.

 If it's about those close to you, the best thing to do is speak up, point out what bothers you and why—without scolding—and see what they say and do.
 Or show them this article.
 Self-centered people may be curious and take it seriously.
 As for the narcissists?
 They'll probably never read it.